Local time in Khao Lak

 - The Winds of Hope -

-On 24th December 2005, over 1,000 Moken Sea Gypsies, Thai villagers and tourists held the first ceremony, remembering the victims of last year's tsunami, at Bang Niang beach, KhaoLak.
+On 24th December 2005, over 1,000 Moken Sea Gypsies, Thai villagers and tourists held the first ceremony, remembering the victims of last year's tsunami, at Ban Tung Wa beach ( 2 kms north of Bang Niang), KhaoLak.
 A colourful bird-shaped boat containing flowers, incense, candles, tobacco, salt, chilli and trimmings of human nails and hair was released into the sea in accordance with the Moken belief that all evil and bad luck will float away from their lives and community along with the boat.
 Buddhist monks prayed for the souls of the dead.
-This was part of a three day people's commemoration organised by a village leader of nearby Baan Thungwa.
+This was part of a three day people's commemoration organised by a village leader of Ban Thung Wa.

 ceremonial boat prepared by Moken sea gypsies